heybeaux/heybeaux.dev/src/content/blog/the-bug-that-ai-couldnt-see.md

 ## The Spiral

-Four hours later, we were still staring at the same screen.
+Two hours later, we were still staring at the same screen.

 The logic wasn't complicated.
 Look up the contact by email.
 Find them in the campaign using the campaign ID.
 Update their RSVP status.
 Three steps.
 Clean.
 Simple.